VPAT - MacOS App Accessibility Conformance Report

 Partially Supports

-The app supports standard keyboard navigation and input functions (including swiping to move between input fields and pressing [Double tap] to make selections).
+The app mostly supports standard keyboard navigation and input functions (including swiping to move between input fields and pressing [Double tap] to make selections).

 Exceptions include:

-• The 'Release notes' link is not focusable using the keyboard on the Story from Script screen
+• The 'Release notes' link is not focusable using the keyboard on the Story from Script screen.

-Keyboard focus is moving sequentially throughout the app without the focus getting trapped in any section and it is convenient to access the functionality.
+Keyboard focus is mostly moving sequentially throughout the app without the focus getting trapped in any section and it is convenient to access the functionality.

-2.1.4 Character Key Shortcuts (Level A 2.1 only)
+2.1.4 Character Key Shortcuts (Level A 2.1 and 2.2)

 Supports